PredM/SiameseNetwork-Masking/README.md

 The implementation of some components is based on the one presented in [NeuralWarp](https://arxiv.org/abs/1812.08306) ([GitHub](https://github.com/josifgrabocka/neuralwarp)).

 ## Supplementary Resources
-* The sub directory [supplementary\_resources](https://github.com/PredM/SiameseNeuralNetwork/tree/master/supplementary_resources) of this repository contains additional information about the data sets used and the architecture of the CNN-2D GCN Masked model.
+* The sub directory [supplementary\_resources](https://github.com/PredM/SiameseNetwork-Masking/tree/master/supplementary_resources) of this repository contains additional information about the [data sets](https://github.com/PredM/SiameseNetwork-Masking/blob/master/supplementary_resources/Train_Valid_Test_DataSet_Statistics.png) used and the architecture of the CNN-2D GCN Masked model([Sketch](https://github.com/PredM/SiameseNetwork-Masking/blob/master/supplementary_resources/2DCNN-GCN_Masked_Architecture.png), [Plotted Model Graph](https://github.com/PredM/SiameseNetwork-Masking/blob/master/supplementary_resources/CNN2D-GCN_Masked.png)).
 * The [detailed logs](https://seafile.rlp.net/d/229942a2015f46648e5c/) for each of the experiments presented in Tab.
-2 and 3.
+2 and 3 are provided.
-* The [raw data](https://seafile.rlp.net/d/cd5590e4e9d249b2847e/) recorded with this [simulation factory model](https://iot.uni-trier.de) used to generate the training and evaluation data sets.
+* The [raw data](https://seafile.rlp.net/d/cd5590e4e9d249b2847e/) recorded with this [simulation factory model](https://iot.uni-trier.de) was used to generate the training and evaluation data sets.
 * The [preprocessed data set](https://seafile.rlp.net/d/fcf7958432af4ecfb380/) we used for the evaluation.

-## Quick start guide: How to start the model?
+## Quick start guide: How to train and evaluate a model?
 1. Clone the repository
 2. Download the [preprocessed data set](https://seafile.rlp.net/d/fcf7958432af4ecfb380/) and move it to the _data_ folder
-3. Navigate to the _neural_network_ folder and start the training and test procedure via _python TrainSelectAndTest.py > Log.txt_.
-This will reproduce the results for the proposed Model (CNN-2D GCN Masked, c.f.
+3. Navigate to the _neural_network_ folder and start the training and test procedure via _python [TrainSelectAndTest.py](https://github.com/PredM/SiameseNetwork-Masking/blob/master/neural_network/TrainSelectAndTest.py) > Log.txt_.
+This will reproduce the results for the proposed Model ([CNN-2D GCN Masked](https://github.com/PredM/SiameseNetwork-Masking/blob/0ca2daea6092058c86ab34e48e1644dbb633a08c/neural_network/BasicNeuralNetworks.py#L536), c.f.
 Sect.
 3)

-You can train and test another SNN architecture by changing the encoder configuration in line 130 in Configuration.py.
+You can train and test another SNN architecture by changing the encoder configuration in [line 130 in Configuration.py](https://github.com/PredM/SiameseNetwork-Masking/blob/0ca2daea6092058c86ab34e48e1644dbb633a08c/configuration/Configuration.py#L130).

 ## Requirements
 Used python version: 3.7.X \